danwilliams/rustmark/README.md

   - Running natively on MacOS is untested, although there is no known technical reason why it would not work.

-Typically, you will set up Rust using [`rustup`](https://rustup.rs/), which is the recommended way to install Rust.
+Typically, you will set up Rust using [`rustup`][Rustup], which is the recommended way to install Rust.
 The `stable` toolchain is targeted, as the focus is on stability and correctness, rather than bleeding-edge features.

 Once you have Rust installed, you can build the project using `cargo build`.